D-X-Y/Awesome-AutoDL/README.md

 - Path-Level Network Transformation for Efficient Architecture Search
   - Cai, Han and Yang, Jiacheng and Zhang, Weinan and Han, Song and Yu, Yong.
 ICML 2018
 - ProxylessNAS: Direct Neural Architecture Search on Target Task and Hardware
-  - Cai, Han and Zhu, Ligeng and Han, Song. arXiv 2018.12
+  - Cai, Han and Zhu, Ligeng and Han, Song.
+ICLR 2019

 ### Evolutionary Algorithm